 Although these hot springs are completely encased within a resort, they still enjoy relative seclusion.
 Surrounded by the Arizona Sonora desert and the Hieroglyphic Mountains, the main hot spring cascades down into three natural pools.

 The Castle Hot Springs Resort is on the National Register of Historic Places, having been originally built in 1896.
 Besides access to the relaxing springs, you’ll have meals and guided hikes included in your stay.
 What's best, your meals will be made with ingredients grown in the resort's on-site farm and greenhouse.

 Enjoying Potosi Hot Springs

-Potosi Hot Springs are the perfect amount of wild.
+Potosi Hot Springs is the perfect amount of wild.
 These natural pools are public and free.
 They are surrounded by forest and large stone formations, which provide a secluded atmosphere.

 12. Strawberry Parks Hot Springs

 Another geothermal area that has been engulfed in a high-end resort, Strawberry Parks is perfect for those who want the benefits of natural water with a modern pampering experience.

 The resort is within Colorado’s Yampa Valley, surrounded by forest and views of the mountains.
 It manages to keep a somewhat wild ambiance in the pools, which are encased in rock rather than cement.
 When you’re done letting the steam melt your worries away, you can book a massage to make this a full wellness trip.

 Winter is particularly popular, given how amazing it is to bathe in the hot springs while everything else is covered in snow.
 Many visitors also spend the day skiing before relaxing at night in the springs.